oracle-quickstart/oci-jenkins/README.md

 1. Download and install Terraform (v0.10.3 or later)
 2. Download and install the OCI Terraform Provider (v2.0.0 or later)
 3. Export OCI credentials. (this refer to the https://github.com/oracle/terraform-provider-oci )
+4. An existing VCN with subnets, and those subnets need internet access in order to download Java and Jenkins.

 ## What's a Module?